 What has been of benefit for us is the timing with which we came out.
 Anybody trying to get to where we are now will end up spending about 20 times the money we've spent, and you probably will still not have clawed at it.
 That's why we've seen a thousand-and-one people enter this space and they've all fallen by the way side.

 Anyone with the intention of starting eCommerce now must have a key advantage and tons and loads of money, in the category of the likes of Konga and Jumia.
 Because it takes a long time for people to change their mind about something they are already used to.
 You will need to provide a service that is 10 times better than the competition if you want to beat them.

 I personally wouldn't encourage anyone to enter the eCommerce space now.
 Rather, give it about 4 years when the big players would have scaled, growth rate would have peaked and you would better understand their shortcomings.

 The best way to position yourself for that is to work for an existing foundation eCommerce company, but not at the scale of Konga and Jumia, because you may never get a real sense of the challenges there.
 The idea is to get first hand insight into how the system works and how the market is evolving.

-What advice would you give budding entrepreneurs in general?
+MM: What advice would you give budding entrepreneurs in general?

 DO: You need to be prepared.
 Long before Gloo, I had a bunch of business that failed.
 But you learn from experiences like that.
 Working in an existing venture, especially in Nigeria where there is no robust ecosystem like in Silicon Valley, is the best opportunity you have to absorb what entrepreneurship really is.
 Even better if you could be one of the foundation staff so you can see things first hand.

-What's your long term vision for Gloo?
+MM: What's your long term vision for Gloo?

-Take a look at Nigeria now in terms of retail development, particularly the supermarket space, in comparison to the US.
+DO: Take a look at Nigeria now in terms of retail development, particularly the supermarket space, in comparison to the US.
 In the US.
 They have 80% market share for formal modern retail.
 That includes brick and mortar stores like Walmart, Target and then eCommerce. eCommerce has only about 5% of the entire market.

 What that shows you is that people still prefer to go to their neighbourhood small store.
 I remember about 2 months ago, I went on my customary competitive scan at one of the huge retail outlets.
-I bought N8000 worth of products but it took me 2 hours 30 minutes to checkout.
+I bought ₦8000 worth of products but it took me 2 hours 30 minutes to checkout.
 On a Sunday afternoon.
 About 1 hour 45 mins of that was spent on the queue itself.
 But why do people keep going there?
 Because of the selection that they have.